seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 I blame you not for praising Caesar so;
 But what compact mean you to have with us?
-Will you be prick’d in number of our friends;
+Will you be prick'd in number of our friends;
 Or shall we on, and not depend on you?

 **ANTONY**
 Therefore I took your hands, but was, indeed,
-Sway’d from the point, by looking down on Caesar.
+Sway'd from the point, by looking down on Caesar.
 Friends am I with you all and love you all,
 Upon this hope, that you shall give me reasons
 Why and wherein Caesar was dangerous.